-- FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stderr_stream.
-All options starting with stderr_stream. other than class will be passed the constructor when creating an instance of the class defined in stderr_stream.class. - stdout_stream.class A fully qualified Python class name that will be instanciated, and will receive the stdout stream of all processes in its call() method.
-Circus provides two classes you can use without prefix: - FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stdout stream.
-All options starting with stdout stream. other than class will be passed the constructor when creating an instance of the class defined in stdout_stream.class. - send_hup if True, a process reload will be done by sending the SIGHUP signal.
-Defaults to False. - max retry The number of times we attempt to start a process, before we abandon and stop the whole watcher.
+- FileStream: writes in a file - QueueStream: write in a memory Queue

+- StdoutStream: writes in the stdout - stderr_stream.
+All options starting with stderr_stream. other than class will be passed the constructor when creating an instance of the class defined in stderr_stream.class. - stdout_stream.class A fully qualified Python class name that will be instanciated, and will receive the stdout stream of all processes in its () method.
+Circus provides two classes you can use without prefix: - FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stdout_stream.
+All options starting with stdout_stream. other than class will be passed the constructor when creating an instance of the class defined in stdout_stream.class. - send_hup if True, a process reload will be done by sending the SIGHUP signal.
+Defaults to False. - max_retry The number of times we attempt to start a process, before we abandon and stop the whole watcher.
 Defaults to 5. - priority Integer that defines a priority for the watcher.
 When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest.
 Defaults to 0. - singleton If set to True, this watcher will have at the most one process.
-Default to False.
+Defaults to False. - use_sockets If set to True, this watcher will be able to access defined sockets via their file descriptors.
+If False, all parent fds are closed when the child process is forked.
+Defaults to False.

-6.3.3 plugin:NAME (as many sections as you want)
+5.3.3 plugin:NAME - as many sections as you want